HypothesisWorks/hypothesis/docs/stateful.rst

 break between patch releases.

 This also means that it's a somewhat less polished product than the rest of Hypothesis.
-It should *work*, but the quality is lacking in a few places and it really should be faster than it currently is.
+It should generally work fine, but it has some rough edges that still need to be filed off.

 Additionally the stateful testing API feels a bit alien to the way Hypothesis otherwise works, and should perhaps be considered its own thing and merely